Better Terms for Buyers. Instant Cash for Suppliers.

 Suppliers and buyers remain free to choose which trading relationships are included under Credit Circuit, but funding within an approved relationship is applied on a fully inclusive basis, rather than selectively invoice by invoice.

-No. Credit Circuit does not interfere with your customer relationships or day-to-day credit control.
+No. Credit Circuit does not interfere with your supplier/buyer relationships.
 Suppliers continue managing their buyer relationships as usual.

 Credit Circuit’s role is limited to settling approved invoices early and managing repayment under the buyer’s approved Credit Circuit facility.

 Our Clients